 The problem with homework

 Libby has recently started to have a little bit more homework.
-Usually some basic maths or writing, always based on the things they’re learning at school.
+Usually some basic maths or practicing handwriting, always based on the things they’re learning at school.
 I’m not sure she gains as much from that as the reading, but it gives us a chance to monitor how she’s getting on with her learning.
 And at the moment, we’re spending about 20 minutes on it at the weekend, or five to ten minutes each evening if there’s a bit more to do.
 And I’m comfortable with that.

 For me, the problem comes when homework starts to impact on children’s lives outside of school.
 Our ten or twenty minutes here and there are easy to fit in.
 But much more than that and we’d start to struggle.
 And the fact that children aren’t doing schoolwork doesn’t mean they’re not learning.